VollkornCode/VollkornCode/README.md

 - 👋 Hi, I’m Jan (@VollkornCode)
 - 👀 I’m interested in improving social media and helping people reclaim their digital identity as well as creating safe digital communities
-- 🌱 I’m currently studying computer science @ETH
+- 🌱 I’m currently studying computer science in Switzerland

 <!---
 VollkornCode/VollkornCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.